-It is recommended that children under the age of seven do not attend the ceremony but if graduands do wish to bring children, the parent/guardian should try and sit near an exit so that they may leave quickly and quietly should the child get restless.
-Please also note that the child will need their own ceremony ticket unless they will be sitting on their parent/guardian’s lap.
+It is recommended that children under the age of seven do not attend the ceremony but if graduands do wish to bring children, the parent/guardian should try and sit near an exit so that they may leave quickly and quietly should the child become restless.
+Please also note that the child will need his or her own ceremony ticket unless sitting on a parent/guardian’s lap.

 - Black shoes

-In addition to the three parts to academic dress as described above, for graduation ceremonies you must ALSO bring with you the gown and hood (or just gown if you will be receiving your DPhil) of the degree you are going to receive at the ceremony.
-The reason for having two gowns is that you change into the gown befitting your new Oxford status as part of the ceremony of that degree being conferred upon you.
+In addition, for graduation ceremonies you must ALSO bring with you the gown and hood (or just gown if you will be receiving your DPhil) of the degree you are going to receive at the ceremony.

 The University website also has information on the regulations relating to academic dress.